 - All traffic between edge nodes and the Crosser Cloud is initiated from the edge nodes, to avoid having to open firewalls for inbound traffic.
 All outgoing traffic uses standard HTTP ports to avoid firewall changes.

-In summary, the Crosser Edge computing solution is a pre-packaged, production-ready solution for industrial IoT applications that provides great flexibility in terms of connectivity and processing options, while still being easy to use with minimal life-cycle costs!
+Finally it’s worth pointing out that the Crosser Solution is a commercial fully supported solution with a team of experts waiting to help you.
+In summary, the Crosser Edge Streaming Analytics solution is a pre-packaged, production-ready solution for industrial IoT applications that provides great flexibility in terms of connectivity and processing options, while still being easy to use with minimal life-cycle costs!